dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 ```

 For binary operators, the two operands must be able to be implicitly converted to the same supertype.
-FOr example, two different int-based subtypes would be converted to int, or two values of different
+For example, two different int-based subtypes would be converted to int, or two values of different
 classes that extend the same trait could be converted to values of that trait.
 Where Dafny cannot determine such a common supertype, the comparison is illegal and this error message results.